Asteatotic dermatitis L30.8

 This section has been translated automatically.

-Mostly occurring in older men after the 60th LJ.
-Also occurs in younger people, e.g. due to the intake of drugs exsiccating the skin such as isotretinoin or due to the permanent use of diuretics.
-Furthermore, atopic patients or patients with ichthyosis suffer from dry skin, which can also lead to a dehydration of the integument if no therapeutic measures are taken.
-The signs of desiccation usually worsen in winter or become manifest during this season.
+Mostly occurring in older men after the age of 60.
+Also occurring in younger people, e.g. due to the use of skin-desiccating drugs such as isotretinoin or long-term use of diuretics or antihypertensives (the highest risk is associated with calcium channel blockers (Ye M et al. 2024).
+Furthermore, atopic patients or patients with ichthyosis suffer from dry skin, which can also lead to dehydration of the integument if no therapeutic measures are taken.
+The signs of desiccation usually worsen in winter or become manifest during this time of year.

 Localization